9 Injuries Massage Therapy Can Treat

 - Press in and slightly upward with your thumbs until you feel slight pressure.

 - While pressing, move your thumbs in small circles for 1-2 minutes.

-**Affinity Wellness carry Acu-Flex tools to help you do some self-massage/trigger point release**
+**we carry Acu-Flex tools to help you do some self massage/trigger point release**

 6. Is Massage Therapy a good treatment option for Muscle Strains?